A cruel fraudster who stole tens of thousands of pounds from an elderly man he had known for nearly 20 years has been jailed - UKNIP

 Builder Andrew Nichols, of London Road, Sheffield, struck up a friendship with the 85-year-old widower after doing some work in his house in 2003.

-However, as the man grew older and frailer, 43-year-old Nichols started taking control of his finances, pension and bank account.
+However, as the man grew older and more frail, 43-year-old Nichols started taking control of his finances, pension and bank account.
 He even diverted one of the victim’s pensions into his own account and used the elderly man’s finances to cover his business costs.

 When the elderly man had to be taken into a care home in 2016, Nichols continued to use his bank card as if it were his own, purchasing building materials for his business, fuel for his vehicle, nights in the pub and days out.